 This goes some way to explaining why the guests of Jeremy Kyle’s morning TV show are so dentally challenged.

 A quarter of those surveyed admitted they are concerned about the colour and health of their teeth with a third saying that they notice discoloured teeth on others.

 Although many of us don’t bother to clean our teeth, we will admit to being too self-conscious to show our teeth.

 Brits aged between 26-34 were found to be the worst at caring for their teeth, with over half not brushing at least once a day (50.87%) whilst the most conscious ‘brushers’ are the over 55 age group (68%).

-The three counties with the best oral hygiene and the lowest number who don’t brush at least once a day were the North East (23%), South East (33%) and East Anglia (37%).
+The three counties with the best oral hygiene and the lowest number who don’t brush at least once a day was the North East (23%), South East (33%) and East Anglia (37%).

 Surprisingly, the three worst offenders were London (47%), Northern Ireland (47%) and Wales (45%).

 The research, based on a survey of 2,000 UK adults, was conducted to find out Brits’ feelings towards teeth, not just their own but also those of other people.